IceBerge421/markdown-cv/index.md

 **Berge, PS**.
 (Forthcoming).
 The Table and the Tomb: Positioning Trans Power and Play in *Dungeons & Dragons*. *Games & Culture.* (Manuscript accepted with minor revisions.)

 Alberto, Maria; **Berge, PS**; Blackburn, Brandon; Burton, Adrianna; Thach, Hibby.
 Stars & Wishes: A Collaborative Disaster Queer Autoethnography of Playing *Thirsty Sword Lesbians*.
 (Forthcoming 2024).
 In S. Hedge (Ed.) *Essays on Indie Tabletop Roleplaying Games*.
 McFarland Publishing.
-(Chapter conditionally accepted for forthcoming collection.)
+(Book chapter conditionally accepted for publication in forthcoming collection.)

 Kocik, David; **Berge, PS**; Butera, Camille; Oon, Celeste; Senters, Michael.
 (Forthcoming 2024).
 "Imagine a Place": Power and Intimacy in Fandoms on Discord. *Transformative Works and Cultures.* (Article conditionally accepted for publication in special issue on Fandom and Platforms.)